haajarmi/field-notes/README.md

 The goal is to leave traces of learning, and also familiarize myself with the tools I hope to use one day.

+*If you're a researcher or mentor who stumbled here, thanks for looking.
+I'm actively learning and open to small contributions or feedback.*